rod-dot-codes/SQLAlerter/README.md

 Furthermore, you need to specify whether you are on a Domain using domain authentication or using user/password based authentication.

+You need to install SQLAlchemy and configure it to accept pyodbc+mssql connections.
+There are lot's of guides online on how to do this!

 Thereafter, simply run the script: type in the name of the server you want to connect to and follow the prompts.

 ##Further work that would be nice: